9p4/jellyfin-plugin-sso/README.md

 I use the [IdentityModel OIDC Client](https://github.com/IdentityModel/IdentityModel.OidcClient/) library for the OpenID side of things.

 Thanks to these projects, without which I would have been pulling my hair out implementing these protocols from scratch.

+## Something funny about the origins of this plugin

+It totally slipped my mind, but I had [requested this functionality a few years back](https://github.com/jellyfin/jellyfin/issues/2012).
+What goes around comes around, I guess.